 - 3 cups all-purpose flour + more for rolling out the dough

-- 3-4 cups of oil, such as vegetable or canola
+- 3-4 cups of oil, such as vegetable oil or canola oil

 - large deep pot for frying, such as a dutch oven